 We have built a modern legal-tech platform — but the platform is only the front door.
 Behind it sit the same advocates who have spent over a decade drafting succession plans for some of the most demanding clients.
 The difference is, we now make that craftsmanship available at a transparent, fixed price, accessible to any family that takes the future seriously.

-The lawyers at Law Tarazoo are dually qualified — enrolled Advocates under the Advocates Act, 1961, and qualified Company Secretaries under the Company Secretaries Act, 1980.
+The Law Tarazoo team combines two distinct legal disciplines on every engagement — enrolled Advocates under the Advocates Act, 1961, working alongside qualified Company Secretaries under the Company Secretaries Act, 1980.

 That sounds technical.
 What it actually means is this:

 Most Will-drafting services operate purely in the first lane.
 Most corporate-governance firms operate purely in the second.
-We do both — at the same desk, in the same drafting session, for the same client.
+Law Tarazoo does both — at the same desk, in the same drafting session, for the same client.
 That is rare, and it is the single most consequential reason our drafting holds up under scrutiny.

 We promise three things to every client, in writing: